Grain Power Station

 Grain Power Station is a 1275 MW operational CCGT power station in Kent, England, owned by Uniper (formerly E.ON UK).
-It was also the name of an oil-fired, now demolished, 1,320MW power station in operation from 1979 to 2012.
+It was also the name of an oil-fired, now demolished, 1,320 MW power station in operation from 1979 to 2012.

 Oil-fired power station

 Grain power station was built on a 250 acre site for the nationalised Central Electricity Generating Board.
 The architects were Farmer & Dark with Donald Rudd and Partners.
 It was built by several contractors including John Laing Construction (Civils), the Cleveland Bridge Company (steel frame and cladding), N. G. Bailey (electrical), Babcock & Wilcox (boilers) and GEC Turbine Generators Ltd (steam turbines).
 The site was selected in 1971 and construction had begun by 1975.
 The station became operational in 1979.

 The principal buildings were the main boiler house – turbine house block, an attached central control wing, a detached range of offices, the chimney and a gas turbine power station.
 The buildings were steel framed and reinforced concrete construction.
 The main boiler house – turbine house block was nearly half a kilometre long.
 The larger buildings had curved eaves and slightly pitched roofs, an attempt to reduce the visual impact of the site.

 Grain power station was located at London Thamesport on the Isle of Grain, where the River Medway flows into the Thames Estuary.
 The station had the second-tallest chimney in the UK, at 244 m, visible from a wide area of North Kent and parts of South Essex.
 The chimney was built by specialist contractors Bierrum and Partners Ltd; Drax Power Station has the tallest chimney, at 259 m.

 Grain power station adjoins the site of the BP Kent oil refinery, which closed in 1982.
 The station burned oil to drive, via steam turbines, two 690 MW (gross power output – but 30 MW was used on-site, leaving 660 MW for export to the Grid) alternators.
 There were four boilers rated at 592 kg/s, steam conditions were 538 °C, with 538 °C reheat.
 The station was capable of generating enough electricity to supply approximately 2% of Britain's peak electricity needs.

 The station was originally designed to have a total capacity of 3300 MW from five sets of boiler/turbine combinations.
 The two remaining oil-fired generating units were mothballed by Powergen in 2002 and 2003, but almost immediately the company began to consider reopening the plant as electricity prices increased rapidly.
 It was operated by E.ON UK who also operated the nearby Kingsnorth coal-fired station, now also decommissioned.
 The station had four 113MW_{th} open cycle gas turbines fueled by gas oil.
 These provided electricity for a black start and emergency generation.